wgoops/nice-dev-tools/README.md

-devolutions         | strong competition for mobaxterm, I don't use it enough to KNOW it's better PuTTY               | acceptable for some hopboxes and weird shit cli ssh             | sometimes you just wanna ssh into a box
+devolutions         | strong competition for mobaxterm, I don't use it enough to KNOW it's better PuTTY               | acceptable for some hopboxes and weird shit cli ssh             | sometimes you just wanna ssh into a box WinSCP              | not a session manager, but sometimes you just gotta transfer a file RDC (Windows)
 ## Version Control
 Tool                | What it's good for
 ------------        | -------------